-In March, 2020, after 50 years of meeting at the Farm & Home Center, the Club was forced to cancel in-person meetings because of the COVID-19 pandemic.
+In early-2020, after 50 years of meeting at the Farm & Home Center, the Club was forced to cancel in-person meetings because of the Covid-19 pandemic.

-In 2020, the Club held stay-at-home live video, videotaped, and Zoom meetings during the pandemic.
-Projects continued if possible.
+In 2020, the Club held stay-at-home live video and videotaped meetings during the pandemic.